 Step 1 – Download WordPress Software Package

 Go to wordpress.org and download the latest version of WordPress.
 You will get the WordPress files in the form of a zip file.
-Next, locate the downloaded WordPress folder extract the contents of the zip file and then extract the contents of the zip folder in a folder preferably on the desktop for the ease of finding and uploading.
+Next, locate the downloaded WordPress folder and then extract the contents of the zip folder, preferably on to the desktop, for the ease of finding and uploading.

 Step 2 – Upload WordPress to Server Using FTP